Dental Assistant Courses, Competencies

 Dental Assistant Program Structure & Schedule

 Dental Depot Academy of Dental Assisting is a 12-Week program that is offered three times per year.
-Our 2021 Courses Schedule is:
+Our 2022-23 Course Schedule is:

 The program runs Monday through Friday, with alternating classroom and clinical rotation days.